Mentor, inspire, share your passion

 Our mentoring program takes place during House Assembly time (Wednesdays from 10–10:40am).
 We invite community members to come and speak to our students about their profession in a small group, allowing our students to explore various career opportunities.

 We welcome people from all professions, including but not limited to: mathematics, music, science, technology, the arts and design.
 This initiative responds to one of our areas of action: to inspire meaningful engagement with local, national and global initiatives.

-Please contact Community Engagement to register your interest for one or both of these programs.
+Please contact the Director of Advancement to register your interest for one or both of these programs.
 Please include your name, phone, email, a brief description of your profession and what you may be able to offer.